Shillong Cherry Blossom Festival: History

 The Shillong Cherry Blossom Festival was first organized in 2016 as an initiative by the Government of Meghalaya to promote tourism in the region.
 Led by Forest and Environment Minister Prestone Tynsong, with support from the Institute of Bioresources and Sustainable Development (IBSD), The festival has expanded in both size and attendance over the years, gaining attention from the media for its floral displays and a wide variety of cultural events.
 It attracts visitors from different parts of India as well as international tourists.

 In 2022, The festival was cancelled due to the violence and killings in the West Karbi Anglong district of Assam, which is close to the border with Meghalaya.

 Partnership with Japan

 In 2024, Chief Minister Conrad K Sangma announced the official partnership with Japan for the Shillong Cherry Blossom Festival after the Japanese Ambassador visited the state in 2023.
 The partnership introduced a Japan Zone at the festival, showcasing the country's diverse and rich culture.

 International Expansion

-In 2024, the festival held its first international event in Thailand on 4 September featuring the artists Lucas, Violette Wautier, Atlas, and Jimmy Brown.
+In 2022, the festival held its first international event in Thailand.

 In 2024, The event won 2 awards at WOW Awards Asia 2022 for " Concert of the Year" & " Festival of the Year".

 They announced their 2024 event to be held on November 15 for 2 days.